Alin Toșca: Gaziantep

 On 21 July 2019, after being released by Betis, he signed a two-year contract with Turkish side Gazişehir Gaziantep.

 Return to Benevento

 On 30 January 2023, Toșca signed with Benevento in Italy once again.

+Al-Riyadh

+On 20 July 2023, Toșca joined newly promoted Pro League side Al-Riyadh on loan.

 International career

 Toșca earned his first cap for Romania on 23 March 2016, coming on as a late substitute in a 1–0 friendly win against Lithuania, in Giurgiu.